 Allium cepa ascalonicum, or shallot, is a common bulb found in French cuisine that tastes like a milder version of an onion with a hint of garlic.
-Shallots contain potassium and vitamins A, B-6 and C and grow easily in the kitchen garden, either by seed or more often grown from sets.
-Like the garlic, each shallot bulb yields a cluster of 10 or more bulbs.
-Pricey in the grocery store, planting your own shallot sets is a cost effective way to enjoy the alliums for many years to come.
+Shallots contain potassium and vitamins A, B-6, and C, and grow easily in the kitchen garden, either by seed or more often grown from sets.
+Like garlic, each shallot bulb yields a cluster of 10 or more bulbs.
+Shallots are pricey in the grocery store, so planting your own shallot sets is a cost-effective way to enjoy the alliums for many years to come.
 Okay, so what are shallot sets?
 Keep reading to learn about shallot set growing.

 What are Shallot Sets?

 When planting shallot sets, consider that shallots are classified into two groups: pear-shaped (the French type) and round.
 The color of each variety will run from white to purple with the flavor varying depending on the type of shallot set, weather, and growing conditions.
 A shallot set is a grouping of small individual shallot bulbs generally purchased from a nursery.
 A 1-pound (.5 kg.) shallot set is enough to plant a 20-foot (6 m.) row, although the number of bulbs will vary.
 This 1-pound (.5 kg.) shallot set will yield 10-15 times as many mature shallots.